informalsystems/hermes/relayer-framework/docs/technical_background.md

 - The function can work with any `db` value, as long as they provide a valid `query_person` method.
-- The function can work with any `person` value returned from `db.query_person`, as long as it contains a `name` field that can be serialized into string.
+- The function can work with any `person` value returned from `db.query_person`, as long as it contains a `name` field that can be converted into string.
 - The error can be thrown implicitly by `db.query_person` as an exception.

-On the upside, the dynamic nature of the `greet` function means that it can be easily reused across multiple database and person implementations.
+On the upside, the dynamic nature of the `greet` function means that it can easily be reused across multiple database and person implementations.
 On the downside, since there is no type information, it is easy to accidentally call `greet` with invalid implementations and only discover the errors late during runtime execution.